vopros21/family_bot/README.md

       '/portfolio' # returns profit/loss for current portfolio in total '/portfolio symbol' # returns profit/loss for specified symbol if it's presented in portfolio '/save symbol yyyy-mm-dd spendings quantity' # save new opened position in the portfolio

+Bot can be started in the command line with 'python3 setup.py' For running raspberryPi is perfect.